-- Other purchases at the discretion of the director of procurement with approval from the chief financial officer or president, with description of the rationale (OT).
+- Other purchases at the discretion of the Director of Procurement Services with approval from the Chief Financial Officer or President, with description of the rationale (OT).

 - Pricing – Definition of how the product or service should be priced

-- Vendors – Should suggest at least three if possible, with full contact information, including email and physical addresses
+- Vendors – Suggest at least three if possible, with full contact information, including email and physical addresses

 Selected contractor requirements:

 - Insurance – Certificate of Insurance with additional named insured language

 - Terms and Conditions – Acceptance that University terms and conditions prevail

 Federal clauses are to be included in solicitations when Federal Transit Authority (FTA) funds are used.
 See Clauses, and FTA Best Practices Manual https://www.transit.dot.gov/funding/procurement/procurement.

 Annual self-certification for micro-purchase threshold increase to $50,000 on exempt purchases